 The City of Culver City, CA has commissioned the Center for New Democratic Processes (CNDP) to conduct the City’s first civic assembly to increase public participation in the budget process.

-The Civic Assembly will bring together thirty Culver City residents, who are randomly-selected and stratified via lottery, to reflect the demographic profile of Culver City.
+The second session of the Civic Assembly will bring together a new group of thirty Culver City residents, who are randomly-selected and stratified via lottery, to reflect the demographic profile of Culver City.
 Together they will learn about, deliberate, and make recommendations in response to the question:

 “How might the City of Culver City increase public participation in the budget process?”